Anti-Catholicism in the United States: Immigration

 Anti-Catholicism reached a peak in the mid nineteenth century when Protestant leaders became alarmed by the heavy influx of Catholic immigrants from Ireland and Germany.
 Some Protestant ministers said that the Catholic Church was the Whore of Babylon who is mentioned in the Book of Revelation.

-During the 1700s and 1800s, many states in the United States allowed non-citizens to vote.
+During the 1700s and 1800s, many states in the United States allowed male non-citizens to vote.
 Anti-Irish Catholic sentiment and anti-German Catholic sentiment following the War of 1812 and intensifying again in the 1840s lead many states, particularly in the Northeast, to amend their constitutions to prohibit non-citizens from voting.
 States that banned non-citizen voting during this time included New Hampshire in 1814, Virginia in 1818, Connecticut in 1819, New Jersey in 1820, Massachusetts in 1822, Vermont in 1828, Pennsylvania in 1838, Delaware in 1831, Tennessee in 1834, Rhode Island in 1842, Illinois in 1848, Ohio and Maryland in 1851, and North Carolina in 1856.